A good yet simple Employee Provident Fund Calculator or EPF Calculator can tell you many useful things like EPF Maturity value among other things.

 Is EPF alone enough for Retirement?

-You may play with numbers in the EPF Calculator which may show big EPF corpus amount at the time of retirement.
+You may play with numbers in the EPF Calculator which may show a big EPF corpus amount at the time of retirement.
 But are you sure that the number which this Provident Fund Calculator shows for EPF Corpus would be enough for your retirement?

 To be honest and being a SEBI-registered Investment Advisor (and having worked with many clients), I can tell you that your savings in EPF corpus alone will not be enough for retirement.